pip-services/pip-services-docs/content/en/net/commons/errors/error_description.md

 linkTitle: "ErrorDescription"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
     Class used to pass information about errors between microservices implemented in different languages.
-On the receiving side
-    [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
+On the receiving side, [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
 ---

 ### Description

 The ErrorDescription class is used to pass information about errors between microservices implemented in different languages.
-On the receiving side [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
+On the receiving side, [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
 This class is serializeable.

 ### Properties